CMU-313/CMU-313.github.io/docs/projects/HW5.md

 ---
+layout: page
 title: HW05 Quality Assurance
+permalink: /assignments/hw5
+parent: Assignments
 ---

+# 17-313: Foundations of Software Engineering

-# Homework 5: Quality Assurance for the People
+## Homework 5: Quality Assurance for the People

-## Learning Goals
+In this assignment, you will carefully consider and engage in several QA-related processes to evaluate and look for defects in your prototype Teedy-based graduate admissions system.
+The goals of this assignment are:

 -   Gain hands-on experience with analysis tools, including setting up, customizing, and using them.
 -   Practically assess and compare the costs and benefits of existing static and dynamic bug-finding tools.
 -   Develop a plan to integrate and roll out tools in development practice.
 -   Explain the predictions of a Machine Learning Model, and reason about their implications.

-## Project Context and Tasks
+### Project Context and Tasks

 Quality Assurance is a critical part of software development.
 Although you have been testing your new graduate admissions system this whole time, you are now setting out to establish a sustained QA practice that can be used moving forward as you iterate over and continue to improve your system.
 Your CTO has assigned you the task of evaluating existing tools and practices beyond unit testing, and producing a report on (A) the cost/benefit tradeoffs and risks of several tools and processes and (B) how they might fit in development practice.

-## Static and Dynamic Analysis
+### Static and Dynamic Analysis

 First, you will evaluate and choose between a set of analysis tools, integrate it into your build/deployment pipeline, and document your decisions/process by way of a design document/RFC.
 For the purposes of this RFC, you must identify and experiment with at least `N` potential static and dynamic analysis tools that are applicable to your system, where `N` is the size of your group.
 We provide a starter list below; you should include at least one static analysis and one dynamic analysis tools, and at least one tool must be taken from either a Google search or from the Awesome Static/Dynamic Analysis page (that is, cannot otherwise be listed in the bulleted list).